ag-computational-bio/kubernetes-course/Kubernetes-3-Networking.md

 metadata:
   name: nginx-service
 spec:
+  # Define the target selector
   selector:
     app: nginx
+  # Define the ports & protocol
   ports:
     - name: http
       protocol: TCP
       port: 80
 ```

-This creates a service that targets the pods of the nginx-deployment from the previous examples.
+This creates a service that targets the pods of the nginx-deployment from the previous example.
 Note: The ports section accepts multiple ports.
 The `port` entry specifies the exposed port of the service and the targeted port in the container.
 You can separate the targeted and exposed port by specifying an additional `targetPort`.
 E.g.